bbruno5/POSTRequest/README.md

 	COMMAND

 The syntax to use the plugin is very simple.
-To use vari- ables, you can call this plugin from another, or just use global variables, like @p, @a, etc. With plugins like Skript, there are innumerable possibilities.
+To use variables, you can call this plugin from another, or just use global variables, like @p, @a, etc. With plugins like Skript, there are innumerable possibilities.